Shalom, Namaste and Hello!

 This week was hectic in many ways with my apartment complex being declared as a ‘Covid Hotspot’ although restrictions haven’t been applied as yet.
 My cycling trips have been drastically cut down with regular 100 km. runs now being limited to 50 km. or so.
 The general advise here is to hunker down and closet oneself to beat the bug.

 My new hobby is checking the trail of ancient languages and their evolution, with the focus being on Hebrew and Koine Greek.
-It was my dream to learn the original languages of the Tanakh ( the Jewish Bible ) and the New Testament (NT) and *cough* thanks to Covid, I am on the cusp of achieving it.
+It was my dream to learn the original language of the Tanakh ( the Jewish Bible, written in Hebrew ) and the New Testament ( NT for short , written in Koine Greek ) and *cough* thanks to Covid, I am on the cusp of achieving it.
 I would like to emphasize that it will take years of hard learning to become an expert.
 At this point I am a novice.

-The Book of Psalms or Tehillim in Hebrew, is my all time favorite.
+The Book of Psalms ( Tehillim in Hebrew ), one of the many books of the Tanakh , is my all time favourite.
 There are several online resources available to get one started and running on the ancient languages trail and I am not going to elaborate on these.
 Tip :- A good way to kick off is to access an online Interlinear Bible.
 The Tanakh ( Hebrew acronym for Torah, Nevi’im and Ketuvim ) is almost the same as the Old Testament with the order of the books being different.

 Sanskrit is another ancient language that I have in my sights but learning Sanskrit is like fish taking to the water for me as I had studied it till the 8th standard in school.
 My scores were almost cent percent in the Sanskrit school tests.
 Also my mother tongue is Hindi and it is interwoven with Sanskrit.
 So, I am going easy on Sanskrit right now with the focus being on Hebrew and Koine Greek.